New FHA Limits on Cash-Out Refi’s

 “Given the continued deterioration in the housing market, and FHA’s need to limit its exposure to undue risk, this reduction to the maximum LTV for cash-out refinances is being instituted on a temporary basis while FHA further analyzes the housing and mortgage industry as well as its own portfolio to determine whether permanent measures should be taken.”

 Well, what are you waiting for?
-You have two weeks as of today for FHA's expanded cash out guidelines of 95% loan-to-value with loan amounts up to $567,500 in King, Pierce and Snohomish counties.
-If your home is located in the State of Washington, and you're interested in refinancing, you can apply on line (under Favorite Links).
-By the way, I have been originating FHA mortgages for nine years and we have in-house FHA underwriters at Mortgage Master…as I mentioned, I can only help you if your home is in Washington.
+You have two weeks as of today for FHA’s expanded cash out guidelines of 95% loan-to-value with loan amounts up to $567,500 in King, Pierce and Snohomish counties.
+If your home is located in the State of Washington, and you’re interested in refinancing, you can apply on line (under Favorite Links).
+By the way, I have been originating FHA mortgages since 2000 and we have in-house underwriters.
+I’m happy to help you with your mortgage needs!

 Please leave a reply